nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     e.g. `addTxn 1 amt/12.30 desc/John owes me for dinner` indicates that John owes the user S$12.30.
   * Negative Amount Transaction indicates the user owes someone an amount.<br>
     e.g. `addTxn 1 amt/-24.30 desc/I owe John for dinner` indicates that the user owes John S$24.30.
-  * Amount with value equivalent of 0 is not allowed and will be considered as invalid input as transaction with 0 amount does not make sense and would be considered as spam.
+  * Amount with value equivalent of 0 is not allowed and will be considered as an invalid input.
 * The `DESCRIPTION` is case-sensitive and accepts a string of words with a limit of 120 characters.
 * The `DATE` accepts date formatted in the form `DDMMYYYY` i.e.`10102024`.
   * The date is optional.
 If the date is not provided, the current date will be used.
 * The `STATUS` accepts case-sensitive string that is either `Done` or `Not Done`.
   * The status is optional.
 If the status is not provided, the default status is `Not Done`.
-* The `CATEGORY` accepts non-empty strings that are alphanumeric with spaces.
+* The `CATEGORY` input should be alphanumeric.
 Category will be capitalised automatically.

 <div markdown="block" class="alert alert-danger">
 :exclamation: Important: Transactions with identical values in specific fields are considered duplicates and cannot be added to the transaction book.
 A transaction is identified as a duplicate if the following fields match exactly: `INDEX` (if it represents the same person at this index), `AMOUNT`, `DESCRIPTION`, and `DATE`.
 Together, these fields must create a unique combination for each transaction.